Joint-Cohort-Explorer/react-pivottable-custom/README.md

 ### 10. Customized styling without third-party library
 ### 11. Support multiple queries for value in filters and query by expression
 ### 12. Add module to config "OR groups"
+    - 12.1 Set label color for different 'OR' groups
+    - 12.2 Change the place of all ungrouped attributes

 ## Usage
 ### Configure categories for attributes